ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotesHunter.md

 ## Ultraxion
 [Link to video](https://youtu.be/gs1B1gvBIqQ?si=ZZXuCWSa__b0JPwz)

-* Use extra 4% lightning bolt instead of movement for this fight.
-* Can use Earth Elemental

 One phase fight.
 NPCs give buffs, healers will be assigned specific buffs to specific people.